 When calling ahead, keep the following in mind:

-Be vocal about your allergies ASAP
+Be up front about your allergies right away

 If you don’t get the feeling that the server is taking your allergies seriously or doesn’t understand the importance of what you are saying, ask to speak with the chef.
 If you get the same feeling from the chef, you might be better off going elsewhere.